Open cabin includes 3 beds, sleeps up to 9.

 Directions

-From Saguache, take Highway 285 north 15 miles to Villa Grove.
-Turn left onto County Road LL56 (Bonanza turnoff) 0.1 mile north of Villa Grove.
-Stay on LL56 for 13 miles west to the Brewery Creek sign, turn left and cross the bridge.
+From Saguache, go north on Hwy 285 for 15 miles to Villa Grove.
+Take the Bonanza turnoff (County Road LL56) on the left, 0.1 mile north of Villa Grove.
+Stay on LL56 about 13 miles west to the Brewery Creek sign and turn left, crossing a bridge.
 Travel on Forest Road 880 for 1.5 miles.
-Pass through two boundary gates (one for private property, one for BLM/Forest boundary).
-The cabin gate is to the right beyond the second gate, 0.25 miles before the cabin.
+There are two boundary gates before the cabin gate: the first is for private property near Bonanza Ranch, and the second marks the BLM/Forest boundary.
+The cabin gate is to the right of the road beyond the second gate.

 Amenities